What Causes Muscle Spasms in Legs? Top Remedies for Quick Relief

 Muscle spasms are also known as muscle cramps.
 They are painful muscle contractions and tightness in your muscles.
 They’re common and involuntary and mostly unpredictable.

-Muscle spasms occur when your muscle involuntarily and forcibly contracts uncontrollably and can not relax.
+Muscle spasms occur when your muscle involuntarily and forcibly contracts uncontrollably and cannot relax.
 They can affect any muscles in your body, affecting part or all of a muscle.
 They may also affect several muscles in a group.

 What causes muscle spasms?